Claudette Sorel Piano Competition & Fellows Program

 Plus, an additional $4,000 in smaller awards available, at judges' discretion

-(Examples of past awards: Artistic Excellence Award, Best Bach Award, Best Programming, Best Performance of a Contemporary Piece)
+(Examples of past awards: Artistic Excellence Award, Audience Choice, Best Programming, Best Performance of a Contemporary Piece)

 COMPETITION: